WordPress/gutenberg/docs/contributors/repository-management.md

 ## Teams

-Two Github teams are used in the project.
+Two GitHub teams are used in the project.

 * [Gutenberg Core](https://github.com/orgs/WordPress/teams/gutenberg-core): A team composed of people that are actively involved in the project: attending meeting regularly, participating in triage sessions, performing reviews regularly, working on features and bug fixes and performing plugin and npm releases.